rubenv/pofile/README.md

 ## Credits

   Originally based on node-po (written by Michael Holly).
+Rebranded because node-po is unmaintained and because this library is no longer limited to Node.JS: it works in the browser too.